-How To Handle a Rude Date
+How To Handle a Rude Date You Met Online

 Have you ever gone on a date with a match that you met online, only to find out that he’s one of the rudest people you’ve ever met?

-I once went on a date with a guy at a great steakhouse in Manhattan.
+Once I went on a date with a guy at a great steakhouse in Manhattan.
 When I tried to order a steak, he said in front of the waiter, “it’s not attractive for a woman to eat meat” and then told the waiter that I would be eating a salad instead.

 I was so appalled at what he did, that I excused myself to the bathroom.
 On the way, I told the waiter to send over the biggest steak they had for me.
 The look on my date’s face was priceless when our food was delivered to the table.